 - 1. Node A sends an LSU with TTL = i; - 2.
-Node A counts the number of ACK\LSU packets received from its 1-hop neighbors during a fixed time window T<< te; in particular, it stores the number of received ACK\LSU for each LSU into sentLSUcache if it is the originator of this LSU, or into receivedLSUcache otherwise; - 3.
-If the number of ACK\LSU >= ACK\threshold, it can be assumed that the LSU sent by A has been correctly received from most of its neighbours; on the other hand, if the number of ACK\LSU < ACK\threshold node A has to retransmit the same LSU again; - 4.
-An explicit ACK LSU is sent in the last hop.
+Node A counts the number of ACK_LSU packets received from its 1-hop neighbours during a fixed time window $T \le t_e$; in particular, it stores the number of received ACK_LSU for each LSU into sentLSUcache if it is the originator of this LSU, or into receivedLSUcache otherwise; - 3.
+If the number of ACK_LSU >= ACK_threshold, it can be assumed that the LSU sent by A has been correctly received from most of its neighbours; on the other hand, if the number of ACK_LSU < ACK_threshold node A has to retransmit the same LSU again; - 4.
+An explicit ACK_LSU is sent in the last hop.

 The fourth point assures the uniformity in the reliability process also in the last hop.
-Suppose that node C (in Figure 3.5) forwards an LSU packet with TTL = 0; nodes D and E receive and process it, but they will not forward it anymore because the TTL value.
+Suppose that node C (in Figure 3.3) forwards an LSU packet with TTL = 0; nodes D and E receive and process it, but they will not forward it anymore because the TTL value.
 Consequently, the timeout T at node C would expire without having received any acknowledgment.
 Thus, node C would make a wrong decision to retransmit that LSU packet.
-To avoid this, node D and E will send an explicit ACK\LSU (a copy of the received LSU without message body, named ACK\expl) to the sender C (i.e., unicast transmission) as confirmation of their previously correct reception.
+To avoid this, node D and E will send an explicit ACK_LSU (a copy of the received LSU without message body, named ACK_expl) to the sender C (i.e., unicast transmission) as confirmation of their previously correct reception.
 In this way only negligible additional control traffic is added to the original protocol.

-The ACK\threshold should be a value between 1 and the number of 1-hop neighbors.
-For instance, using the lowest value 1 we guarantee that at least one neighbor has received the original LSU propagating route updates in one direction.
-We are currently investigating how the ACK\threshold value affects the HSLS's behavior in terms of both overhead and reliability.
+The ACK_threshold should be a value between 1 and the number of 1-hop neighbours.
+For instance, using the lowest value 1 we guarantee that at least one neighbour has received the original LSU propagating route updates in one direction.
+We are currently investigating how the ACK_threshold value affects the HSLS's behavior in terms of both overhead and reliability.

-Figure 3.5: ACK LSU's generation process
+Figure 3.3: ACK_LSU's generation process

-3.2.3.
+3.1.3.
 HSLS Implementation Architecture